Revere Bell (Singapore): History

-On 6 February 1889, the Revere Bell was replaced by a new peal of bells presented by the family of Captain J. S. H. Fraser.
-The bell was put into storage until 1911, when it was installed in St. George's Garrison Church in Tanglin Barracks.
+The bell remained in the church until 6 February 1889, where it was replaced by a new peal of bells presented from the family of Captain J. S. H. Fraser and subsequently put into a Public Works Department storage in Kandang Kerbau.
+In 1911, it was installed in St. George's Garrison Church in Tanglin Barracks.
 However, after it became irreparably cracked it was moved to a Royal Engineers storeyard.
 The Raffles Museum, now the National Museum of Singapore, learned of the bell in September 1937, and took custody of it after the Anglican Archdeacon of Singapore, Graham White, donated it to the museum.

 Since then the Revere Bell has been displayed the National Museum, apart from a period between January 1997 and May 2006 when the bell was loaned to the United States Embassy in Singapore while the museum was being renovated.
 During that time it was showcased behind velvet ropes in the foyer of the Embassy.
 The bell, now in the museum's Singapore History Gallery, has been called a symbol of the friendship between the peoples of Singapore and the United States.